HenryHYeary/hours_per_week_calculator/README.md

 The CSS is pretty rudimentary but the applicaiton itself should function properly and give you an accurate number of hours to study per day to achieve your goals by a certain date.

 This version of the hours per week calculator uses session permanence only and not a database.
-A new version will be completed soon that supports PostgreSQL databases.
+Here is a link to a version that is compatible with PostgreSQL databases https://github.com/HenryHYeary/hours_per_week_calc_db_backed.